 - But now in Jesus the Anointed, you men who were once far away have become near by the blood of the Anointed.

 - For He is our peace; the One who made both into one and destroyed the barrier of the dividing wall of hostility

-- by annulling in His flesh the law of commandments contained in ordinances; so in Himself, He might form the two into one new man, making peace.
+- by having annulled in His flesh the law of commandments contained in ordinances; so that in Himself, He might form the two into one new man, making peace.

-- And so He might fully reconcile both to God in one body through the cross, killing the hostility through it.
+- And so He might fully reconcile both to God in one body through the cross, having killed the hostility through it.

-- And after coming, He proclaimed the gospel: peace to you, the men who are far away, and peace to the men who are near,(10)quotation/allusion to Isaiah 57
+- And having come, He proclaimed the gospel: peace to you, the men who are far away, and peace to the men who are near,(9)quotation/allusion to Isaiah 57

 - because through Him, we both have access to the Father by one Spirit.

 - So therefore, you’re no longer aliens and foreigners, but we’re fellow citizens with the saints and members of the household of God,

 - having been built on the foundation of the apostles and prophets, Jesus the Anointed Himself being the cornerstone.

 - In whom all construction is being fitted together to grow into a temple that’s holy to the Lord,

 - in whom you also are built together into a dwelling of God in the Spirit.

 The Mystery of the Gospel